gdsge/gdsge.github.io/_sources/example/safe_assets/safe_assets.rst.txt

 This procedure proves to be essential in solving models with :math:`\gamma_2` very high, as :math:`u` can easily fall below the smallest number permitted by double precision.

-Like previous examples, we can inspect the policy functions and ergodic sets after solving policy iterations and simulations.
+As in previous examples, we can inspect the policy functions and ergodic sets after solving policy iterations and simulations.
 Here, we focus on how to construct generalized impulse responses using the model simulations.
 Since the equilibrium concept involves an ergodic distribution of state, instead of a deterministic steady state, the proper concepts of impulse responses are sampling responses from the ergodic set, and taking their averages and standard deviations.
 The sampling procedure can be done on a sub-population of the ergodic set,  generating conditional impulse responses which will be of particular interests since